likeya/gossip/README.md

 You should be familiar with them before devoting yourself into the gossip development.
 IntelliJ IDEA is the recommend IDE for backend server development.

-> [lombok plugin](https://projectlombok.org/) is needed to install on your favourite IDE.
+> [lombok plugin](https://projectlombok.org/) need to be installed on your favourite IDE.

 ### Frontend library